 Source: Video Images: Lymphocyte; Public Domain http://bit.ly/M7Kj28 Monocyte; Public Domain http://bit.ly/X1sQQQ Macrophage; Public Domain http://bit.ly/11ex6vM Neutrophil; Public Domain http://bit.ly/11exiuQ Eosinophil; Public Domain http://bit.ly/Y6KLr1 Basophil; Public Domain http://bit.ly/X1tkGB

-Basophils store the chemicals heparin and histamine and are used to promote inflammation (example: allergies).
+Basophils are white blood cells that store the chemicals heparin and histamine and are used to promote inflammation (example: allergies).
 Basophils are distinguished by their s-shaped nucleus and large granules.

-Eosinophils attack parasites that enter the body (example: worms) and are distinguished by their bi-lobed nucleus.
+Eosinophils are white blood cells that attack parasites that enter the body (example: worms) and are distinguished by their bi-lobed nucleus.

 A term used to classify white blood cells by their visible granules in their cytoplasm.

-Are also called white blood cells, leukocytes are the immune system/defense cells of the body.
+Leukocytes are the general term for "white blood cells".
+These are the immune system/defense cells of the body.
 There are five major types of leukocytes in the body: neutrophils, eosinophils, basophils, monocytes, lymphocytes.

-There are two types of lymphocytes, T & B cells; lymphocytes are responsible for carrying out specific immune responses and primarily attack cells (cancers, virally infected cells).
+There are two types of lymphocytes, T & B cells: lymphocytes are responsible for carrying out specific immune responses and primarily attack cells (for example, attacking cancerous and virus-infected cells).